riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 <img src="../images/posts/meteor-client-testing-with-velocity-and-jasmine/vel-console.png" class="img-responsive" />

-It's a good idea to `tail` the Velocity log, as I've found sometimes the Velocity log is the only place an error with the tests will show up, for instance in cases where there is a compile error in your specs.
-Another quick tip, sometimes Velocity will start failing on a few tests for no apparent reason (most of the time I've found this occurs when I add a new file or am switching branches)... usually hard refreshing the browser seems to clear things up.
+It's a good idea to `tail` the Velocity log.
+I've found the log is sometimes the only place an error with the tests will show up, for instance in cases where there is a compile error in your specs.
+Another quick tip; sometimes Velocity will start failing on a few tests for no apparent reason (most of the time I've found this occurs when I add a new file, new test or am switching branches)... usually hard refreshing the browser seems to clear things up.
+So if a test is failing when everything should be passing, try a browser refresh.

 For our first tests, let's deal with `page-contents-spec.js`.